Our “tapestry of rich, embroidered hue. . . .”

 * * *

-But let’s start with this photo album’s genesis.
-As you can see here, first there were albums on card, organized by themes.
+Let’s start with this photo album’s genesis.
+As you can see here, first there were paper photo albums, organized by themes.
 That organization was transposed to the web during the course of our family’s life, in around 2000.
 Then the web themes were expanded over the years.
 From a photo album on the web with little text other than brief captions, this volume of memoirs has expanded since the parents’ separation into a photo journal, an increasingly complete record of our collective lives together.

 We have themes.
 Our first basic theme is people, and this being a family, our themes start with children and parents.
 Marie-Hélène and I (Ian) are the parents, and the “big kids,” Nick, Daphné, Alban and Tom, and “little guys,” Charlie and Alex, are the children.

 Our second basic theme is the passage of time for us and ours, our history.
-This is a substantial theme, the core of the updates of these journals following the parents’ separation.
-This is the part that we hope the children will each read at some point.
+This is a substantial theme, which makes up most of the updates of the existing photo journals following the parents’ separation.

 We’re a little bit modern in the sense that some of our history preceded the wedding!
 It includes the phases in the life of this family, starting with the blending of the two then existing families when we moved in together in 1994, and continuing with Charles’ arrival in Brittany in August 1995, our wedding in May 1997 and Alex’s arrival in Santa Cruz in January 1998.
 Our third blended family was then complete.